samsung-cnct/kraken-lib/Documentation/kraken-configs/dns.md

       namespace: kube-system
 ```

-Reminder that cluster_ip and dns_domain should match dns and domain in the deployment section of the config :
+Reminder that cluster_ip and dns_domain should match dns and domain in the deployment section of the config:
 ```yaml
 deployment:
   clusters: